Skip to content

 Each category also has a sister exclude* list.
 Any display name in it is dropped even when the include* list selects it (including under the wildcard) — exclusion always wins.
 The exclude lists default to [] and have no wildcard.
 This makes “publish everything except a few” easy: keep includeDecks at ["*"] and add the odd one out to excludeDecks.
 The admin Manage Lists page’s per-list visibility toggles edit only these exclude lists.

 You can edit the directory keys and the nested admin settings in ritual.config.json by hand, or — when running the admin server — use the Settings page in the web UI.
+If the file does not exist yet, create it by hand (a {} document is valid and means “all defaults”) or let config set write the first one for you.
 Saving via the UI also refreshes the in-memory config so any later admin or CLI command picks up the change immediately.

 The deployment portion of the site key is owned by ritual init-site; let that command manage it.
-The publish lists (site.includeDecks, site.includeCollections, site.includeWantedLists and their site.exclude* counterparts) are the exception — they are user settings you can edit from the admin Settings page, the Manage Lists visibility toggles, or with config-set.
+The publish lists (site.includeDecks, site.includeCollections, site.includeWantedLists and their site.exclude* counterparts) are the exception — they are user settings you can edit from the admin Settings page, the Manage Lists visibility toggles, or with config set.

 If a field is missing from the file, Ritual falls back to the default for that field.